VHS: Video recording

 VHS horizontal resolution is 240 Television Lines or TVL, about 320 lines across a scan line.
 The vertical resolution (number of scan lines) is the same as the respective analog TV standard (625 or 525 lines; somewhat fewer scan lines are actually visible due to overscan and the VBI).
 In modern-day digital terminology, NTSC VHS resolution is roughly equivalent to ~333×480 (~159,840 pixels or ~0.16 MP) for luma and ~40×480 pixels for chroma.
 PAL VHS resolution is roughly ~333×576 pixels for luma and ~40×576 pixels for chroma (although when decoded PAL and SECAM half the vertical color resolution).

 JVC countered 1985's SuperBeta with VHS HQ, or High Quality.
-The frequency modulation of the VHS luminance signal is limited to 3 megahertz, which makes higher resolutions technically impossible even with the highest-quality recording heads and tape materials, but an HQ branded deck includes luminance noise reduction, chroma noise reduction, white clip extension, and improved sharpness circuitry.
-The effect was to increase the apparent horizontal resolution of a VHS recording from 240 to 250 TVL (equivalent to 333 pixels from left-to-right, in digital terminology).
-The major VHS OEMs resisted HQ due to cost concerns, eventually resulting in JVC reducing the requirements for the HQ brand to white clip extension plus one other improvement.
+The goal was to increase the apparent horizontal resolution by recording white signals at a higher level, and reduce tape background noise.
+The bandwidth remained unchanged to preserve compatibility with older machines.

 In 1987, JVC introduced a new format called Super VHS (often known as S-VHS) which extended the bandwidth to over 5 megahertz, yielding 420 TVL (equivalent to 560 pixels left-to-right, in digital terminology).
 Most Super VHS recorders can play back standard VHS tapes, but not vice versa.
 S-VHS was designed for higher resolution, but failed to gain popularity outside Japan because of the high costs of the machines and tapes.
 Because of the limited user base, Super VHS was never picked up to any significant degree by manufacturers of pre-recorded tapes, although it was used extensively in the low-end professional market for filming and editing.